ray-project/ray/doc/source/tune/tutorials/tune-syncing.rst

     )
     tuner.fit()

+..
+TODO: Move this appendix to a new tune-checkpoints user guide.

-.. _tune-two-types-of-ckpt:
+.. _tune-persisted-experiment-data:

-Appendix: Two Types of Tune Checkpoints
+Appendix: Types of Tune Experiment Data
 ---------------------------------------

 Experiment Checkpoints